aetperf/aetperf.github.io/_posts/2023-05-10-Hyperpath-routing-in-the-context-of-transit-assignment.md

 ### Plot the network

-We use the NetworkX package to plot the network.
-The bottom left vertex is the origin and the top right vertex is the destination for the hyperpath computation.
+We use the [NetworkX](https://networkx.org/) package to plot the network.
+The bottom left vertex is the origin ('o') and the top right vertex is the destination ('d') for the hyperpath computation.

 ```python